-- 2. When the engine starts, release the key, then release the accelerator pedal gradually as the engine speeds up. - 3.
-After idling for a few seconds, apply the brake, shift into gear and drive.
+2. When the engine starts, release the key.

+3. After idling for a few seconds, apply the brake, shift into gear and drive.

 Note: If the engine does not start within five seconds on the first try, turn the key to OFF, wait 10 seconds and try again.
 If the engine still fails to start, press the accelerator to the floor and try again; this will allow the engine to crank with the fuel shut off in case the engine is flooded with fuel.